Sujithdev007/OOPS-foundation/README.md

 # Abstract
+abstract class is combination of abstract and non-abstract class

 the use of Abstract is to maintain a methods body to used later part of the class which gets interits